 You should never use your laptop on surfaces that are not flat, as this limits air circulation.
 This includes on your lap, on blankets, or on a mattress.

-You should also avoid using your laptop directly in the sun, and especially during summer months.
+You should also avoid using your laptop directly in the sun, especially during the summer months.
 If you can, avoid bringing your laptop to places like sandy beaches or the park, where there are high quantities of pollen, because these elements can enter and clog your computer's cooling system.

 Finally, avoid using your laptop while it is charging or with "optimal performance" settings enabled when unnecessary.
 Activities like web browsing, image viewing, or using a word processor do not need this much power and can easily cause your laptop to overheat.